Name of Business

 4. How did you acquire your early customers, and validate your market?

-It took me some time before I finalize my Niche.
+It took me some time before I finalized my Niche.
 Initially, I was offering coaching for professionals to achieve their potential and had not narrowed it down to any profile.
 I also offered leaders coaching on building highly engaged teams as well as high-performance teams.
 I was fortunate to work with Andrew Neitlich from the Center for Executive Coaching, USA.
 He helped me to create my own frameworks and also helped me come to a conclusion that while I can help any professional, my skills and my background help me relate much better to technology professionals.

 That is when I started focusing on professionals from the technology domain.
 As my frameworks started producing results for many, I wrote my first book, “Are You The Leader You Want To Be?”.
 The book shares one of my very successful frameworks called the HUMAN Leadership framework.
 The book has found readers all over the world.
 It has got some amazing reviews and feedback on amazon and other sites.
 The book also got shortlisted among the top 5 business books in India.